Tech-at-DU/d3-tutorial/11-Areas/readme.md

 const margin = 40
 ```

-We need a scale for the x and y-axis.
+You need a scale for the x and y-axis.
 The x-axis is time but we don't have a full date, just the month, so we can use the index here.

-The y scale will be based on the temp data.

 Define the xscale: